hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 common types of input processing problems.
 For convenience, a JSON object with these error codes is given in Appendix B. It is recommended but not required that a server implement this more complete set of status responses.
-Servers may add their own codes, but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.
+Servers may add their own codes but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.

 | HTTP code | HAPI status `code` | HAPI status `message`                          |